eProsima/Discovery-Server-docs/docs/HelloWorldExample.rst

 UDP transport attribute settings
 --------------------------------

-In order to use UDP we can rely on the default transport where the locators are actual ports and IP addresses.
+In order to use UDP, we can rely on the default transport where the locators are actual ports and IP addresses.

 UDP transport code setup for a client
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^